Wisdom Tooth Extraction

 Wisdom teeth are molars found in the back of your mouth that emerge in your late teens.
-Wisdom teeth are commonly poorly aligned and don’t have enough space to grow properly, damaging the surrounding teeth and causes pain and infections.
+Wisdom teeth are commonly poorly aligned and don’t have enough space to grow properly, damaging the surrounding teeth and causing pain and infections.
 This is why most people need to have their wisdom teeth removed.
 Wisdom teeth do not always come out from under your gums properly aligned with the rest of your molars.
 As a matter of fact, this is rare as wisdom teeth are usually impacted, meaning they are not able to come out properly through your gum line due to lack of space, misalignment, and the proximity of adjacent teeth.

 Wisdom Tooth Removal Procedure